franzos/bcms/README.md

 - `--debug`: Enable debug logging
 - `--username USERNAME`: username for notifications
 - `--use_device_identity`: use device identity for authentication (and submit data to API)
+- `--application_identifier`: identify remote server to register ble devices with and log to.
+To be used with --use_device_identity

 ### CLI